gnb content

 A prominent expert in the Korea-U.S. alliance, North Korea-U.S. relations, and East Asian security.
 Before joining Sejong Institute, he was professor and Director-General at Korea National Diplomatic Academy.
 In 2024, he is also the President of the Korean Association of Area Studies.
 He is now a non-resident director for Korea Foundation, a member for the unified future planning committee, a standing member for the National Unification Advisory Council, a policy advisor for the Joint Chiefs of Staff and a Registration Review Committee Member at Korean Bar Association.
 He was a policy advisor for the National Security Council, an advisory member for the Ministry of Unification, an honorary research fellow at Korean Naval Academy, and a guest commentator for KBS.
 He was a visiting scholar at UC San Diego and George Washington University.

-• WANG Yiwei
+• Wang Yiwei

-WANG Yiwei Director of the Institute of International Affairs, Renmin University of China (Vice President of the Academy of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era)
+Wang Yiwei Director of the Institute of International Affairs, Renmin University of China (Vice President of the Academy of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era)

 Xi Jinping's New Era and International Relations, Korea-China Relations